ontoportal/documentation/docs/_ontologies/handling_umls.md

 This workflow for importing UMLS data has been provided by Vincent Emonet.
 It is provided here without testing by the OntoPortal team.
-Descriptive comments are provided by Vincent.
+Descriptive comments throughout this section are provided by Vincent.

 This offers more details on how to generate UMLS turtle files.
 It is simplified to provide the essentials needed to generate the RDF files you want.